norvig/paip-lisp/docs/chapter19.md

       (mapcar #'(lambda (cat) `(,cat -> ,word)) *open-categories*)))
 ```

-With memoization of lexical - rules, this means that the lexicon is expanded every time an unknown word is encountered.
+With memoization of `lexical-rules`, this means that the lexicon is expanded every time an unknown word is encountered.
 Let's try this out:

 ```lisp